KLong75/streaming-master-search/README.md

 ## streaming-master-search

-I used this repo to develop the front end for streamHub.
+I used this repo to begin the front end development for WatchTV.